 FREE FINANCIAL REPORT: The Way to Wealth

 Your job is to constantly be thinking about the future.
-Through your strategic planning process, you must take the necessary steps in the short-term to guarantee that you will achieve the profitability that you desire in the long-term.
+To have a successful planning process, you must take the necessary steps in the short term to guarantee that you will achieve the profitability that you desire in the long term.
 This ability to think long-term has never been more important or more valuable than it is today.
 It is a real key to profitability.

 Develop a Clear Sense of Direction Through The Strategic Planning Process

 You’ve heard it said that when you are up to your you-know-what in alligators, it’s hard to remember that you came here to drain the swamp.
 Because of the turbulence of today’s marketplace, most executives and managers have been reduced to operating, almost like firefighters on a daily basis.
 They are totally preoccupied with short-term problems and the need to get short-term operating results.
 They intend to spend more time thinking about the future and planning but they don’t ever seem to get around to it.
 They never have time and they are too busy to make time.

 What is a Long-Term Goal?